HanaYehia1/AI-Checkers/README.md

 # AI Checkers Game
 This is a project for a checkers game where there's several game modes whether PVP, CVP and CVC.

+> **We Didn't use any help from ChatGPT or any Helping bot so we don't have screenshots for a conversation**

 ## To Run This project :

  1. install pygame (open cmd -> pip install pygame)